ashokgit/WhisperTimestampedFastAPI/CONTRIBUTING.md

 Before creating an issue, please:

-1. **Search existing issues** to see if your problem has already been reported
+1. **Search existing issues** to see if your problem has already been reported: https://github.com/ashokgit/WhisperTimestampedFastAPI/issues
 2. **Check the troubleshooting section** in the README
 3. **Provide detailed information** including:
    - Your operating system and version